 The life-supporting capacity and mouri of coastal water, land and air are safeguarded from the adverse effects, including cumulative effects, of use and development of the coastal environment.

 Objective 5: Coastal water quality

-Water quality in the coastal environment is maintained and enhanced.
+Water quality in the coastal environment is maintained where it is good, and enhanced where it is degraded. ^{(29) (47)}

 Objective 6: Natural character